Rutabaga and parsnip may sound like the latest indie band duo hitting the charts. Yet, these are veggies we're talking about.

 They both winter at our dinner tables, brightening up the grub scene.
 One's sweet; the other, sweeter.

 They sneak into stews and get mashed into side dishes.
-Honestly, I mistook one for the other last Thanksgiving.
+I mistook one for the other last Thanksgiving.

-Mom wasn’t pleased.
+Mom wasn't pleased.
 These roots, though?
-Vital.
+Important.

 They pack nutrients and history in their earthy depths.
 We've dabbled in their stories and flavors.

 Curious?
 We were too.
-Stick around.

 What is Rutabaga?